wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 	The process of constraining a system with equations or inequalities narrows down the possible differentiated states to a specific set of **solutions**that fit within the defined conditions.
 		Each **solution** is a **specific instance** or **differentiated state** that has been realized through the **application of constraints**.
 			These instances represent the system’s possible configurations under the given conditions.
+##### 4. Fourth-Level Differentiation (Definition of a Higher-Level Instance)
+When multiple dimensions are combined into a new identity, they represent the **internal structure** of this new state.
+	This identity may have more complex behaviors, as it is now constrained by the relationships between its constituent dimensions.
+		The **new identity** can be thought of as the **product** of differentiation, where dimensions are no longer independent but rather **interdependent** and **related** through constraints and parameters that govern the overall system’s behavior.

+At this level, we are no longer working with individual dimensions in isolation.
+	Instead, we define a **higher-level identity** that **encompasses** multiple dimensions.
+		These dimensions are now treated as **properties** or **attributes** of this new identity, where each dimension contributes to the **overall structure** or **behavior** of the system.
+			The **identity** itself is the new differentiated state that emerges from the **interplay** between these dimensions.
 ### Constraining a First-Level Definition: Producing a Higher-Level Definition (i.e. an Instance)
 In this sense, **constraints (implemented by parametrization)** is a **higher-level definition** because it **constrains** the potential variability of the dimension by assigning specific **rules** or **values** that shape how the dimension operates.
 	I.e. Constraints limit the possible states by **defining conditions** that the variables must satisfy.